ycpcs/cs330-fall2021/assign/homework1.md

   - What is the maximum number of packets per second that can be transmitted by this link?

 ### Problem 2 (25 pts)
 Consider a network with three links, each with the specified transmission rate and link length.
 Link 1 transmission rate is _100 Mbps_ with length of _3 Km_.
 Link 2 transmission rate is _10 Mbps_ and length _5000 Km_, Link 3 transmission rate is _100 Mbps_ and length is _1 Km_.
 The packet we are trying to send has a length of _4000 bits_.
 The speed of light is _3*10<sup>8</sup> m/sec_.
-Calculate the transmission and propagation delays for Link 1, 2 and 3.
-What is the end to end delay for the packet?.
 Round your answers to two decimals after leading zeros.
+  - Calculate the transmission and propagation delays for Link 1, 2 and 3.
+  - What is the end to end delay for the packet?

 ### Problem 3 (10 pts)
 Consider sending a packet from a source host to a destination host over a fixed route.